-Of course, the stock had nearly doubled through this past summer, but it's since gotten caught up in this whole market meltdown and -- if you believe energy markets will remain somewhat healthy -- is looking somewhat cheap again.
+Of course, the stock had nearly doubled through the summer, but it's got caught up in this whole market meltdown and -- if you believe energy markets will remain somewhat healthy -- is looking somewhat cheap again.
 That said, it's probably worth waiting to see how the energy markets shake out.

 Enough about Hornbeck

 There are several lessons here that can make us all better investors:

 - Keep a watch list.

 - Take time to research stocks when they drop.
 You may find a bargain.

 - Beware of businesses that consume lots of cash.
 While they, like Hornbeck, can perform spectacularly during boom times, they're particularly vulnerable during lean times.

 This last point is a particularly important one for investors.
 It's part of the reason why air carriers such as Delta

 Contrast those companies with long-haul achievers such as Stryker

 At Hidden Gems, we scour the markets for great small companies that are generating lots of free cash.
 With thousands of small caps to research, we keep our watch list exhaustive and revisit it frequently.